Ivaldum/React-Coder/README.md

-Proyect Ecommerse with React and bootstrap for CoderHouse.
+Proyect ecommerce with React and bootstrap for CoderHouse.